-7 Replies to Potential Objections
+7. Replies to Potential Objections

-7.1 Manipulation of reviewer scores?
+7.1.
+Manipulation of reviewer scores?

 Our assumptions of reviewer competence and independence of reviewer judgements would not be plausible for crowd-sourced peer review if it is overwhelmed by internet trolls with a political agenda or other forms of organized manipulation.
-If people base their judgement of a paper on reasons orthogonal to its quality, then our reviewer competence assumption will not be satisfied.
+If people base their judgement of an article on reasons orthogonal to its quality, then our reviewer competence assumption will not be satisfied.
+If groups of people are mobilized to leave reviews of an article without much thought, then our independence assumption fails.
+Note that the latter will be a problem for our independence assumption regardless of whether such a 'mass reviewing campaign' is ultimately motivated by scientific (as when a large research programme gangs up on a smaller one), political, or other reasons.
+This is an important consideration for crowd-sourced peer

-&lt;sup>8 More formally, we assume (for all i) that $\mathbb{E}[b_i] = 0$ and $\operatorname{Cov}[b_i] = \Sigma$ .
-Here, 0 is the m-dimensional origin, and $\Sigma$ gives the covariances between a particular reviewer's bias in each of the m features (not the covariances between different reviewers' biases).
-In virtue of being the covariance matrix, $\Sigma$ is a symmetric and positive semi-definite $m \times m$ matrix.
-We make no assumptions on $\Sigma$ except that it is not the zero matrix.
+8 More formally, we assume (for all i) that $\mathbb{E}[b_i] = 0$ and $\operatorname{Cov}[b_i] = \Sigma$.
+Here, 0 is the m-dimensional origin, and Σ gives the covariances between a particular reviewer's bias in each of the m features (not the covariances between different reviewers' biases).
+In virtue of being the covariance matrix, Σ is a symmetric and positive semi-definite $m \times m$ matrix.
+We make no assumptions on Σ except that it is not the zero matrix.